kkristiansd/Chess/README.md

 ## Features ##
 * Fully playable chess game with no external libraries
-* Supports all standard chess moves, including en passant, castling, and pawn promotion
 * Displays available moves for each piece when clicked on
-* Highlights last move made on the board

 ![image](https://github.com/kokas340/chess/blob/main/src/assets/chess.png)